 Students are required to complete four hours of classroom observation before the start of the course.

 The cost of the course and all course materials is $225 payable by certified check or money order to Monmouth University (no credit cards, personal checks, or cash will be accepted).
 Do not send payment with the application.
 Students will bring their payment to the first class.
 We are sorry but there is no financial assistance available for this course.

 Upon successful completion of this course, students will receive a Certificate of Completion, which documents their program completion.
 This certificate must be included in the Certificate of Eligibility (CE) application packet.
 The Certificate of Completion does not guarantee that students will be issued a CE from the New Jersey Department of Education.
 This course is just one requirement in the CE application process.
 Students are encouraged to contact the New Jersey Department of Education to discuss the qualifications needed in order to obtain a CE before applying to this course.
 Monmouth University does not evaluate students’ qualifications for a CE nor does Monmouth University advise students on the NJDOE requirements for a CE.

 Students are not required to have taken the Praxis prior to taking this course.
 Students do not need this course in order to take the Praxis.

-To enroll in the 24-hour course, click on the link at the top of this page, and download and save the application and disclosure notification.
+To enroll in the 24-hour course, click on the link at the top of this page, and download and save the 24-Hour Program Application and Disclosure Notification.
 Complete all fields on both forms.
 Please type all information and save your application as a Word document.
-Please do not print and scan your application.
+Please DO NOT print and fax/scan your application.
+Please DO NOT save your application as a PDF file.
 Sign the forms by typing your full legal name in the signature field on both forms.
 E-mail both forms to email@example.com.